redux-saga/redux-saga/docs/api/README.md

 #### Example

-In the following example, we create a simple task `fetchAutocomplete`.
+In the following example, we create a basic task `fetchAutocomplete`.
 We use `throttle` to start a new `fetchAutocomplete` task on dispatched `FETCH_AUTOCOMPLETE` action.
 However since `throttle` ignores consecutive `FETCH_AUTOCOMPLETE` for some time, we ensure that user won't flood our server with requests.

 ```javascript